clmay/talks/pom-composition-fixtures/slides.md

 # Well, sort of...

-You're right, now our `fixtures.js` has all of the boilerplate that used to be present in our test!
+You're right, our `fixtures.js` now has all of the boilerplate that used to be present in our test...

 However, this is still an overall improvement; instead of duplicating all of the instantiation code in every test, the nasty repetition is isolated to just one file!